glotzerlab/signac-docs/docs/source/environments.rst

 .. important::

-    The new environment will be automatically registered and used as long as it is either defined within the same module as your :py:class:`~flow.flow.FlowProject` class or imported into the same module.
+    The new environment will be automatically registered and used as long as it is either defined within the same module as your :py:class:`~flow.flow.FlowProject` class or its module is imported into the same module.

 As an example on how to write a submission script template, this would be a viable template to define the header for a SLURM scheduler: